JensWallgren/Pretty-Cl/README.md

 You're compiling you programs with MSVC's cl.exe.
 The output is turse, unstructured and hard to read.
 It's not the end of the world, but you deserve better.

 ### What?
 Pretty-Cl is a small Powershell function that wraps the cl.exe call.
-It processes the output and adds some basic colors and (emoji) icons.
+It adds some basic colors and (emoji) icons to the cl.exe output.
 You can probably write you own version without much effort.
 But you *might* not enjoy writing Powershell or Regex expressions.

 ## Demo
 <img src="https://user-images.githubusercontent.com/29680165/121817871-49bffb80-cc84-11eb-9ddc-f350532c0725.png" alt="Output comparison of cl.exe and Pretty-Cl" width="700" />